 Various instrument groups played with keys

 Below are four of the most common and well-known instrument groups within the big keyboard family.
-In addition, a brief presentation of each group’s characteristics and technical features follows, and it is noted that the descriptions are derived from publicly available information and are purely informative.
+Besides, a brief presentation of each group’s characteristics and technical features follows, and it is noted that the descriptions are derived from publicly available information and are purely informative.

 - The piano group